shiftsystems/shift-mon/docs/Install.md

 ### syslog
-* syslog: weather or not to configure telegraf to install rsyslog and setup forwarding to telegraf and pushing it to loki
+* syslog: weather or not to configure telegraf to listen for syslog RFC5424 messages on udp port 6666
+  * set to rsyslog if you want rsyslog installed configured to forward to telegraf
+  * set it to anything besides rsyslog if you plan to configure log forwarding to udp://localhost:6666 yourself.
+  * comment out if you don't want syslog messages forwarded.

 * remote_syslog weather or not to listen to remote syslog RFC5424 on udp port 6666 for things like forwarding syslog from a firewall.

 ### Crowdsec api_key